azimuth-cloud/azimuth-config/README.md

 "environments", allowing common configuration to be shared but overridden where required using a layered approach.

+We recommend using a Git pre-commit hook to stop unencrypted secrets being accidentally committed.
+It is located at `./bin/pre-commit-hook.sh`.
+To use the recommeded git hooks run `./bin/init-githooks.sh`.

 ## Documentation

 Documentation on deploying Azimuth can be found at <https://azimuth-config.readthedocs.io>.